Best Construction Collaboration & Project Management Software Tools

 - Customization options are quite limited

-- A rather steep learning curve
+- Rather steep learning curve

 - Inability to track multiple pay rates